FIWARE/tutorials.Context-Providers/README.md

 # Using a Context Provider

+> [!TIP]
-> :information_source: **Tip** You can also watch the status of recent requests yourself by following the container logs
+> You can also watch the status of recent requests yourself by following the container logs
 > or viewing information on `localhost:3000/app/monitor` on a web browser.
 >
 > ![FIWARE Monitor](https://fiware.github.io/tutorials.Context-Providers/img/monitor.png)